 - If your snake plant is in direct light, limit exposure to 5–6 hours daily.

 If necessary, your plant can tolerate 5–6 hours of direct sunlight (sunlight is direct when it produces a distinct shadow that you can easily identify).
-Just keep in mind that although they have sturdy foliage, too much bright sunlight can burn the leaves of your snake plant.
+Just keep in mind that although they have sturdy foliage, too much bright sunlight can cause your snake plant to grow crooked, or even burn the leaves of your plant.

 What Kind of Lighting do Snake Plants Need?